 The first thing to do before creating an emergency food supply is to assess the geography of your home and neighborhood.
 If your house rests in the tornado alley, it would be best if your emergency food supply is situated in a secured basement room, but this is not the case for those whose residence lies in flood-prone areas.
 Those whose neighborhoods are susceptible to floods may opt to store their emergency stocks as high up as possible so that in case of floods and the family is stuck on the roof, your food is still within reach.

 Next thing to consider is the needs of your family.
 Are there infants needing special foods and medications?
 Are there family members who have allergies to certain types of foods?
 An emergency supply needs to cater to the needs of all the members of the family.
 Are there members of your family who may have preference over certain types of food?
 It is important, that aside from food security, that your family stays calm and collected over disasters, and usually they prefer comfort food over everything else when they are stressed.

-The next step in preparing an emergency supply is to take a look in what you already have.
-Usually a week’s worth of groceries may have some cans left to store for these purposes, and it is best to have an inventory of what is already there to be able to purchase what is really needed and limit the purchase on what is already available.
-FEMA lists down in page 4 the foods that could be stocked for emergency preparedness purposes and how long they would last while stocked.
+The next step in preparing an emergency supply is to take a look at what you already have.
+Usually, a week’s worth of groceries may have some cans left to store for these purposes, and it is best to have an inventory of what is already there to be able to purchase what is really needed and limit the purchase on what is already available.
+FEMA lists down on page 4 the foods that could be stocked for emergency preparedness purposes and how long they would last while stocked.

 When stocking food, always take in mind the food containers and secure those whose containers are either susceptible to raiding pests or prone to damage when calamities occur.
 Plastic covered foods may be stored in airtight containers and canned goods should also be inspected for signs of damage.
 It is also advisable that emergency foods are stored in cool, dry places in order to last longer